How does acupuncture work?

 For over 3000 years, Traditional Chinese Medicine and acupuncture have promoted specialized treatment for women in pregnancy and postpartum recovery.
 Today, this care is becoming increasingly popular.
 It’s being used by acupuncturists and specially trained midwives in many western countries where acupuncture is available in specialized clinics and maternity hospitals.
 Pregnancy, childbirth and postnatal recovery are viewed in Chinese Medicine as an opportunity to enhance a woman’s well-being.
 Value is placed on preventative care to strengthen the mother and baby in order to address any concerns before they become larger issues.
 Acupuncture can also deal with common problems as they occur during pregnancy such as hip and/or lower back pain, edema, headaches, sinusitis and morning sickness.

-At Restoring Balance, treatments include acupuncture therapy that can be combined with Chinese herbal prescriptions if necessary or requested.
+Treatments include acupuncture therapy that can be combined with Chinese herbal prescriptions if necessary or requested.
 For certain conditions, the treatment plan may require the use of electrical stimulation, moxabustion, Chinese therapeutic massage or cupping therapy (ba guan).
 Note these are available during private treatment sessions only.

 Your first session will be approximately 1 to 1 1/2 hours long, which will include a thorough health history and private acupuncture treatment.
 After your initial session you can select either a private follow-up session or a community clinic session.